thefederationinfo/the-federation.info/README.md

 Site found at: https://the-federation.info

+## ⚠️⚠️⚠️ WE DO A REWRITE ⚠️⚠️⚠️

+Go visit [https://codeberg.org/thefederationinfo/next](https://codeberg.org/thefederationinfo/next) to track the progress.

 ## How to get your platform listed

 Just implement the .well-known [NodeInfo](http://nodeinfo.diaspora.software/) endpoint to your project.